 A Sensory Room

 A sensory room would be a fantastic addition to a home that has autistic children living in it.
 If things become too much, they can sit, relax and calm down in this room.
 Ideally, it would be great to transform a spare room.
 However, perhaps you could make their bedroom a sensory room, or even the concern of the living room.
-Fill the room with effects that you know will calm your child, such as incandescent lights, lava lamps, peaceful music, textured pillows, and seats, or even beanbags.
+Fill the room with effects that you know will calm your child, such as incandescent lights, lava lamps, peaceful music, textured pillows, and furniture like seats, or even beanbags.
 It may even be possible to install an indoor swing where the movement has the effect of calming your child.
 Instead of having to fill the entire home up with specific sensory artifacts, a sensory room gives you the opportunity to create an enclosed and peaceful environment fully designed for your youngster.

 As mentioned above, children in the autistic spectrum have an over-sensibility when it comes to all the senses, so let’s take a look at the home you can reduce overstimulation.
 Starting with the visual.
 Someone with autism finds it hard to process visual stimuli.
 Think about the lights in your home, fluorescent lights are particularly bad, as are halogen lights, and if you have a flashing light, you need to take these away asap.
 Even something more subtle like flickering, even if it is barely noticeable to you, a person with autism can be driven mad by it.
 Also, are there any lights that buzz or hum, try and replace these?
 Glare on screens is also a cause for concern.
 Place the television somewhere that glare from daylight can’t affect it.
 Also, if you use tablets, ensure that your child is placed in a position that the sunlight does not affect their ability to see the tablet.
 Paint colors are important here too.
 You will not want bright, jazzy colors causing a visual disturbance.
 Paint the home in muted colors that are relaxing and calming.
 Ensure that your furniture and any pillow and throws are also muted too.
 Another thing to consider is the amount of clutter you keep.
 It may be an idea to adopt a minimalist approach to life when you have a child with autism.
 The fewer things you cling to, the less stress you and your child will feel.
 Minimalism is about holding onto the things that serve a purpose and add value to your life.
 Be honest when you look around, what can you get rid of.